Abdulzy/DistributedChatApp/Readme.md

 # Conclusions / Lessons Learned

-Before doing this project, we had little experience with Java socket, RMI, and SWING.
-We learned the basic syntax and structure of each and mixed and matched them to run normally.
-We are satisfied with what we achieved here.
+Before doing this project, I had little experience with Java socket, RMI, and SWING.
+I learned the basic syntax and structure of each and mixed and matched them to run normally.
+I am satisfied with what I achieved here.
 It is not easy to organize these technologies together; every technology deserves a deep dive into it.

-This app is a simplified version of a distributed chat system; we only consider simple scenarios, chatting with friends in a stable network without large files to transit.
+This app is a simplified version of a distributed chat system; I only consider simple scenarios, chatting with friends in a stable network without large files to transit.
 In the real world, a chat system might also have other features like support for big files, recall message notifications, etc. Each module can add additional complexity to the code.
-Though we pick up the relatively easy one, it acts as a great starting point for us to build a more complete and robust system in the future.
+Though I picked up the relatively easy one, it acts as a great starting point for us to build a more complete and robust system in the future.